mhite/graphite-collectors/README.md

 This cron entry will perform metric collection against an F5 device every 5 minutes.
 You will need a separate configuration file and cron entry for each F5 device.

-Create a configuration file similar to the following and place in /usr/local/etc/collector.cnf.
+Create a configuration file in `/usr/local/etc/collector.cnf` similar to the following:

 ```
 --f5-username